When men shave their faces, it usually goes a little something like this…

 This is not advertised or promoted as an after shave lotion, but in my opinion, it’s one of the best after shave balms for sensitive skin sufferers, and general everyday use.
 In fact, this is my personal favourite that I’ve been using for years now.
 I just love the texture, the blend of ingredients, and the “simple” light formula.
 It doesn’t have a strong fragrance and doesn’t contain anything unnecessary, it “simply” moisturises for up to 12 hours with Borage Seed Oil and drenches your skin with 2 key vitamins – B5 and E.

 It’s been the humble winner of multiple beauty awards in the UK.

 L’Oreal Men Expert Hydra Sensitive After Shave

 Another quality product from L’Oreal, specifically designed for men shaving with sensitive skin.
 Zero colourants, zero alcohol, it’s designed to hydrate, soothe, and protect skin from the negative after-effects of shaving.

 Endowed with Birch Sap (known for its healing and hydrating properties) – a natural “sap” extracted from birch trees – it absorbs quickly and soothes, yet invigorates skin cells.

 This is a highly revered balm that energizes, and leaves skin feeling moist and less tight.

 Hugo boss aftershave balm

 For the Alpha Male, here’s a designer lotion that smells the part and costs a little more than the other mentioned – its apparent, masculine fragrance lingers, and helps soothe skin post shave.
 However, it does contain some Alcohol Denat so might have a “kick” when applied to broken skin.

-It’s a quality cream that comes in a 75ml silver, squeeze bottle, and is quite runny, but doesn’t require a lot on application, so is fairly long-lasting and well worth a try.
+It’s a quality cream that comes in a 75ml silver, squeeze bottle, and is quite runny, but doesn’t require a lot of application, so is fairly long-lasting and well worth a try.